bostiog1/Full-Stack-MERN/README.md

 2.  **Start the Frontend Development Server:**
     From the `client` directory:
     ```bash
-    npm start
+    npm run dev
     ```
-    The frontend application will typically open in your browser at `http://localhost:3000`.
+    The frontend application will typically open in your browser at `http://localhost:5173`.

 You should now have the Memories application running locally!